-- "Taking part in arts activities helps me feel good about life in general" (73% agree; 11%) - "You need to have talent to be able to do arts activities" (49% agree; 18%).
+- "Taking part in arts activities helps me feel good about life in general" (73% agree; up 11% on 2017) - "You need to have talent to be able to do arts activities" (49% agree; up 8% on 2017).

 While the latter finding could be interpreted as young people increasingly valuing the skill involved in making art, there is a potential concern if this perception acts as a barrier to participation and to young people simply enjoying the arts and having fun.